 As is the case with most top-notch universities offering an Executive MBA in India or UK or anywhere else, it can also be an expensive option.
 The rationale is, you have no opportunity cost (i.e. your salary doesn’t stop).
 So you can absorb the higher price tag.
 Unfair?
 Probably.
 But that’s how it works if you are keen on getting the best brand without willing to sacrifice your job and your sky-high salaries.

 Folks going for an Executive MBA at the London Business School have thought through the process and narrowed it down to a program that offers the best of both worlds.
 If you are still unsure whether an Executive MBA in London (LBS) or other similar courses is for you, read Tanvi walks you through her thought process.
-She is attending the London Business School Executive MBA right now.
-And she does a good job of highlighting the pros and cons of such an option.
+She was attending the London Business School Executive MBA when she wrote this article.
+And through the article, she does a good job of highlighting the pros and cons of such an option.

 The decision to do an MBA after 10 years of your graduation exam is not as difficult as say, 20 years after.
 And yet, the years do not take the edge off of 30-60 year olds who are as fierce academic competitors as they are lawyers or artists or CEOs.